testchimphq/ai-playwright/README.md

-# ai-act
+# ai-wright

 AI steps (`ai.act`, `ai.verify`) in your Playwright tests — open source, vision-enabled, with no vendor lock-in.

 ## Introduction

-`ai-act` lets you include AI-powered actions, verifications, and data extraction in any Playwright test.
+`ai-wright` lets you include AI-powered actions, verifications, and data extraction in any Playwright test.
 It supports:
 - BYOL (bring-your-own-license) to use your own [OpenAI](./src/llm-providers/openai.md), [Google Gemini](./src/llm-providers/gemini.md), or [Anthropic Claude](./src/llm-providers/claude.md) API keys.
 - or use your [TestChimp](https://testchimp.io) license key to avoid paying separately for token usage.

-Unlike other solutions, `ai-act` relies on *vision intelligence*: screenshots are annotated with Set-of-Marks (SoM) overlays and combined with DOM element maps for disambiguation, so the LLM can navigate complex UIs with far greater accuracy and resilience.
+Unlike other solutions, `ai-wright` relies on *vision intelligence*: screenshots are annotated with Set-of-Marks (SoM) overlays and combined with DOM element maps for disambiguation, so the LLM can navigate complex UIs with far greater accuracy and resilience.

-**Why teams adopt `ai-act`:**
+**Why teams adopt `ai-wright`:**
 - **Vendor flexibility & BYOL** – use your own [OpenAI](./src/llm-providers/openai.md), [Gemini](./src/llm-providers/gemini.md), or [Claude](./src/llm-providers/claude.md) keys, or your [TestChimp](https://testchimp.io) license (to avoid separate token usage costs).
 - **Vision-first semantics** – SoM overlays + DOM metadata give the model precise context.
 - **Resilient prompting** – pre-action planning (eg: handling blockers like modals before addressing the actual requirement step), retry guidance, ability to handle coarse-grained steps with multi-step planning.